maazkj10/Google-Air-Fare-Forecast/README.md

 # Google Flights Airfare Forecast

 ## Description
-This project uses Google Flights data to analyze and forecast airfare trends.
-The focus is on identifying actionable insights for consumers and industry stakeholders through comprehensive data analysis and machine learning.
+This project uses Google Flights data to analyze and forecast airfare trends through comprehensive data analysis and machine learning techniques.
+The goal is to identify key factors influencing airfare pricing and provide actionable insights for consumers and the travel industry.

+## Data
+The dataset includes data for a subset of domestic flights within the US and contains the following key features:
+- **Destination**: The final location of the flight.
+- **Fare Class**: The ticket class (Economy, Business, First-Class).
+- **Delta**: The number of days between the booking date and the departure date.
+- **Departure Date**: The date of the flight.
+- **Airfare**: The price of the ticket (target variable).

+### Data Processing
+The data was preprocessed to:
+- Remove missing values.
+- Handle outliers that could skew predictions.
+- Transform categorical variables into machine-readable formats.
+- Conduct Exploratory Data Analysis (EDA) to uncover patterns and relationships.

 ## Key Findings
 1. **Price Trends**: